Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Introduction

-initially for $\re \alpha_{1}, \ \re \alpha_{2},\ \re \beta_{1}, \ \re \beta_{2} \gg 1$, where $\eta \in C_{c}^{\infty}[T,2T]$.
-This variant plays a pivotal role in the intricate analytic continuation argument of \cite{Mo93}.
-Conrey et. al. \cite{CFKRS05} takes one step further by realizing (\ref{shmozet}) actually leads to an elegant intrinsic form of the main terms which is far from obvious from the work \cite{Mo93}.
-There are six main terms in the formulation of \cite{CFKRS05} from which the polynomial $P_{2}$ can be computed in full simply by letting the shifts $\alpha_{1}, \alpha_{2}, \beta_{1}, \beta_{2}\to 0$, see Section 5.1 of \cite{CFKRS05}.
+The shifts are initially taken with $\re \alpha_{i}, \,\re \beta_{j} \gg 1$, and play a pivotal role in an intricate analytic continuation procedure.
+CFKRS later discovered that the many degenerate terms in Motohashi's formula for (\ref{shmozet}) can be combined, in rather subtle ways, to yield an elegant, intrinsic description of the main terms.
+There are six main terms in the CFKRS formulation (see (\ref{expl4thMT})), from which the polynomial $P_{2}$ can be computed in full and with ease by letting the shifts $\alpha_{i}, \beta_{j} \to 0$.
+This is explained in \cite[Section 5.1]{CFK+05}.

-The `recipe' of \cite{CFKRS05} works equally well for the shifted cubic moment of $GL(2)$ $L$-functions.
-Because of the differences in the families and their underlying arithemetic, there will be eight different main terms this time.
-The authors of \cite{CI00} were unable to obtain an asymptotic formula but had nevertheless expressed interests in accomplishing this task (pp. 1177 therein).
-We shall review these conjectures in Section \ref{CFKRSSOU} and examine the technical difficulties in identifying these terms in the previous approaches towards the end of Section \ref{mainres}.
+The recipe works equally well for the cubic moment of $\hbox{GL}(2)$ $L$-functions.
+Owing to differences in the families and their arithmetic, this case yields eight distinct main terms.
+In \cite{CI00}, the authors located only the diagonal term, though they noted the interest in identifying the others (\cite[p.
+1177]{CI00}).
+We review these conjectures in Section \ref{CFKRSSOU}, and examine the difficulties that hindered the identification of these terms in earlier approaches in Section \ref{mainres}.